Trusted WordPress tutorials, when you need them most.

 Custom HTML Block

-Inside the custom HTML block, you can manually add any HTML code.
+Inside that block, you can manually add any HTML code you need.

 You can also adjust the margin, padding, and design attributes of your custom HTML block.